 The inaugural Teignmouth airshow in 2019 was part of a family weekend of entertainment, including the flying displays on the Saturday, a major music event featuring local bands on the Friday and a Family Fun Day on the Sunday.
-It is not yet known whether the format for 2020 will be the same.
+It is not yet known for certain whether the format for 2020 will be the same.

 The Royal Air Force were very supportive in 2019, allocating the Eurofighter Typhoon, RAF Falcons and a Spitfire from the BBMF.
 Unfortunately, the Falcons were unable to participate after all, because the available landing area was not sufficient.

 The other flying displays were The Blades, Will Greenwood's Yak 3 and Corinne Dennis in a Pitts Special, flying as 'Twirlybatics Aerobatic Flying Displays'.

 It is always good to see a new airshow and the displays were creditable enough, although a schedule of just five displays might be fewer than many had expected.
 It is also possible that visitors were not prepared to travel as far to the show as they would to some other seaside airshows with more plentiful displays.
 In 2020, though, the display line-up is off to a very good start with no fewer than 3 RAF teams already being mentioned by the show organisers subject, as always, to pilot and aircraft fitness, weather, funding, and the existence of RAF programmes at all in the slimmed-down airshow programme.

 In the winter of 2018 a possible Teignmouth and Dawlish airshow was suggested, but by the spring it was clear that any such show would be deferred until 2019.
 The organisers of the Teignmouth airshow remained willing to discuss options with anyone wishing to promote a Dawlish element but in the absence of such a pairing the organisers at Teignmouth went ahead with a Teignmouth-only airshow.